 Tip 9.
 See what voltage range the work light contains

 When buying an LED worklight, always pay attention to the voltage range.
 The voltage range is particularly important in the LED worklight category.
 In this category, the voltage range can differ between worklights in the 12v/24v.
 However, TRALERT® also offers work lamps in the multivoltage category.
 These have a voltage range between 9v and 36v.
 The reason that TRALERT® worklights have a wider voltage range is because peak voltages can occur when starting up a vehicle.
 At high frequencies of high voltage, cheap work lamps can stop working.
 The lamp will burn out or become defective in such a case.

 Tip 10.
 The number of lumens is important - the light distance and dispersion even more important

 Lumens and lens technology, a fantastic combination or a spark that never fails to ignite.
 If you are looking for a powerful worklight, the number of lumens is probably the first thing you look at.
 When buying an LED worklight, luminosity is extremely important.
 However, there are other factors that are important in determining whether a worklight is effective or not.
 A LED worklight with only LEDs without (mirror) lens technology will only have a limited light spread and light distance.
 It is therefore essential that your worklight, in addition to a high lumen output, is equipped with a strong lens technology.
 Some of the lens techniques that TRALERT® uses are the well-known RFT lens technology and the new Fish-eye lens technology.

 More information about LED worklights?

 Are you about to buy a new set of LED worklights, but don't know where to start or what to look for?
-Please feel free to contact our technical department without obligation.
-They will be happy to help you in your search for the right LED lighting.
+Feel free to contact our technical department.
+They will be pleased to help you in your search for the right LED lighting.